derf/vrr-fakedisplay/README.md

 cpanm -n --installdeps .
 ```

-Next, you need to build App::VRR::Fakedisplay, which is required for the lED
+Next, you need to build App::VRR::Fakedisplay, which is required for the LED
 frontend and shipped with vrr-fakedisplay.

 ```
+export PERL5LIB=local/lib/perl5
 perl Build.PL
 ./Build
 ./Build manifest